agustinaschossovov/qa-testing-portfolio/documentation/bug-reports/BUG-002-Invalid-Date-Selection.md

 5. Observe the **"Departing"** and **"Returning"** date field.

 ### ❌ Actual Result
-The "Departing" field is automatically populated with today date and the "Returning" field is automatically populated with tommorrow date.
+The "Departing" field is automatically populated with today date and the "Returning" field is automatically populated with tomorrow date.

 ### ✅ Expected Result
 The "Departing" date and the "Returning" date should never change to another date when the user picks a date and clicks the "Select Destination" button.